 For how long will we say that our educational system is our country’s greatest failing?

 It won’t surprise you when I say for as long as our inadequate career politicians are in charge: Read more on Education: every child has a talent at something…

 I am sure we all admired the rolling brilliance of Barack Obama’s oration when, in his Presidential acceptance speech, he said:

 “If you are willing to work hard, it doesn’t matter who you are, or where you come from, or what you look like, or where you love*.
 It doesn’t matter whether you are black or white or Hispanic or Asian or Native American or young or old or rich or poor, abled, disabled, gay or straight you can make it here in America if you are willing to try.”

-Please read them carefully because these words represent a defining moment in the history of America – just as I felt the Olympics were for Great Britain: Read more on Barack Obama’s Olympic moment makes Martin Luther King dream come true…
+Please read them carefully because these words represent a defining moment in the history of America – just as I felt the Olympics were for Great Britain: Read more on Obama makes Martin Luther King’s dream come true…

 Last week Labour leader Ed Miliband spent over an hour telling us two things: that he wants us to be ‘one nation’ and that he went to comprehensive school.